 hist(x, col = "dodgerblue", breaks = 10)

-We have seen the use of four central R-functions related to binomial distribution.
+We have seen the use of four central R-functions related to the binomial distribution.

 rbinom(1, 100, 0.5)